vineethkumarv/sv-wiki/Choosing-an-arrays.md

      The id is = {{4275:25} }
      exit

-**4.** The Associative array is memory friendly we can store the value of the array in any memory location
+* The Associative array is memory friendly we can store the value of the array in any memory location.

 ---

+## Queues:

-# Advantages of Queue over all arrays
+**1) Advantages of Queue over all arrays**

-1. In queue the main advantage is push & pop operation.
+* In queue the main advantage is push & pop operation.
 * The push used to insert the element in to queue.
 * The push as two methods **function push_back(input element_t); & function push_front(input element_t);**
 * The pop as two methods **function pop_front(); & function pop_back();**